design-patterns-for-humans/vala/README.md

 **Programmatic Example**

-To create a singleton there are two main ways to do it when targeting GLib (the stanard target), the first is to use the `[SingleInstance]` attributes:
+When targeting GLib (the standard target), there are two ways of creating a singleton.
+The first one is using the `[SingleInstance]` attribute:

 ```vala
 [SingleInstance]